 9 University of Louisiana at Monroe

 A key member of the state-school system, the University of Louisiana at Monroe leverages those resources to offer many distance learning programs, like the school’s online master of arts degree in gerontology.
-This includes concentrations in long-term care administration, program administration, and aging studies.
+This includes concentrations in long-term care administration, program administration, Small Business Management, Grief Care Management, Mental Health, and aging studies.
 ULM designed each concentration — but particularly the long-term care offering — with working adults in mind, as students enrolling in the long-term care concentration and are not employed full-time at an aging-related organization must complete additional training.

 Since so many students work full-time, the typical distance learner completes the 36-credit curriculum in about three years.
 Additionally, as many students are full-time employees, the program makes use of asynchronous learning, allowing students to complete assignments at their convenience.
 The program uses prompt emails and the My Homework app to help students stay motivated and keep track of assignments.